OpenF2/F2/docs/src/container-development.md

 </html>
 ```

-The example news app is now part of the web page and everything should be functioning properly.
-The final step is to register the app with F2.
+The example news app is now part of the web page and everything should be functioning properly. **The final step is to register the app with F2**.

 #### 4. Assign Root Element to AppConfig